 - There’s only one water line in, so you can only control water temperature by adjusting water valves or your sink temperature setting

-None of the cons of this washer are exclusive to this particular model.
+None of the cons of this portable washing machine are exclusive to this particular model.
 This washer from Giantex has received overwhelmingly positive reviews from consumers.
 Giantex has responded well to customer support requests, which is perhaps one of the most important things to consider when purchasing just about any product.
-You may need to buy a longer hose to connect the washer inlet to your faucet if the included one isn’t long enough.
+You may need to buy a longer hose to connect the portable washing machine inlet to your faucet if the included one isn’t long enough.

 How to regulate water temperature?